Eddio0141/UniTAS/README.md

 - How to know if the patch works?
 Check debug output of the plugin by enabling debug print through `GAME_DIR\BepInEx\config\BepInEx.cfg`, field `[Logging.Disk] LogLevel` or `[Logging.Console] Loglevel` and it will show all methods that failed to patch in the `GAME_DIR\BepInEx\LogOutput.log` or the console

 # Background tasks to be finished
+- Movie sets screen res and force Screen.width height getters to return the patched value, but if game calls SetResolution then internal state sets to that
 - Check whats in SceneManagerAPI, do they need to be patched too
 - SystemInfo.supportsGyroscope needs to be patched, UnityEngine.SystemInfo needs to be checked for patches
 - Check InputUnsafeUtility and patch them in unity versions that has them